 Despite the PRC's November 2000 missile nonproliferation pledge, in the first several months of 2001, a PRC company reportedly delivered 12 shipments of missile components to Pakistan's Shaheen-1 SRBM and Shaheen-2 MRBM programs, according to the Washington Times (August 6, 2001).
 On September 1, 2001, the State Department imposed sanctions on China Metallurgical Equipment Corporation (CMEC) for proliferation of missile technology (Category II items of the MTCR) to Pakistan.
-In January 2003, the DCI reported that, in the second half of 2001, PRC entities provided "significant assistance" to Pakistan's ballistic missile programs, including serial production of solid-fuel SRBMs (e.g., Shaheen-1 and Haider-1) and the Shaheen-2 MRBM.
+In April 2003, the DCI reported that, in the first half of 2002, PRC entities provided "significant" assistance to Pakistan's ballistic missile programs, including serial production of solid-fuel SRBMs (the Shaheen-1, Abdali, and Ghaznavi) and the Shaheen-2 MRBM.